 - "Women in Stitches" - meets on the 1st and 3rd Thursdays (morning or evening option; morning starting at 9am and evening starting at 6pm) and hand makes items for many different ministries within and outside of the church.
 These women produce prayer shawls, baby blankets, prayer pockets, chemo hats and other items.

 - Propel - Women of all ages are invited to come and grow in our Purpose, Passion and Potential in Christ together.
 Propel meets twice a month, every other Thursday at 6:30pm in the Libary.
-They will take a break over the holidays and will start their next session on February 28.
+Their first meeting for the Fall session will be August 29.
 For more information, visit www.PropelWomenCUMC.com

 - Men’s Fundraising Group – This group has a wonderful time together, raising money for worthy causes.
 Their chief focus is contributing to the Life Skills Jail Ministry.
 Some of the annual fundraisers consist of roasted turkey sales at Thanksgiving, golf tournaments, as well as hosting CUMC Deli sandwiches before special programs.

 - Hope Circle - meets in the Library on the 3rd Wednesday of each month at 1:00pm.
 Check the Events Page for more details.

 - Bicycle Riders - Join others from the CUMC family for casual bike rides.
 This group consists of all skill levels.
 No rider is left behind!
 They are taking a break over the summer, but will resume monthly rides in the fall.
 For more information, call John Morse at 407-462-2109.

 Golden Years is a senior adult program reaching our community for Christ through luncheon programs, monthly trips, Bible studies and other events.

 If you are not presently attending a Sunday school class, try the Pioneers class (Room 15) or the Lillian Balmer class (Room 17) - you are always welcome!